Folkor1/CI_PP3_EnterTheMatrix/README.md

 4. I want to have a clear undestanding of what went wrong in the case of error.
 5. I want to have understandable, non-bulky instructions of use.
 6. I want to be able to easily navigate from any point of the program to the main screen.

-6. I want to run the program and get the correct results based on my input.
+7. I want to run the program and get the correct results based on my input.
-7. I want to have an ability to repeat the program multiple times without re-logging.
+8. I want to have an ability to repeat the program multiple times without re-logging.

 ### Site Owner

-1. As a site owner I want the users to have a perfect understanding of what the program do.
+9. As a site owner I want the users to have a perfect understanding of what the program do.
-2. I want the users to have positive experience.
+10. I want the login details saved to the spreadsheet.
-3. I want the users to avail from the program math functionality.
+11. I want the data is correctly validated and the correct results are returned.

 ## Technical Design